NateKomodo/WeNeedToModDeeper-Engine/README.md

 If you want to use other clases, make sure you instanciate them before or instead of calling methods in there

 ### Events
-To use an event, add an if statement in your update void, in the brackets put ModEngineEvents.(Event), this will be true if the event has happened
+To use an event, instanciate the ModEngineEvents class, add an if statement in your update void, in the brackets put (What you named the instance).(Event), this will be true if the event has happened

+Example:
+ModEngineEvents events = new ModEngineEvents();
-Example: if(ModEngineEvents.GoldChange()) { //Do stuffs }
+if(events.GoldChange()) { //Do stuffs }

 ### Variables
 To use game variables, you can use the ModEngineVariables class, by typing ModEngineVariables.(variable) you can fetch the data from the game code without much knowledge of the game code.
 Some functions may return custom data types, which you can use as abridge to the class.